-The World Business Council for Sustainable Development's [3] Global Water Tool is currently under development with other groups around the world in order to standardize water footprint measurement, accounting, and reporting.
+The World Business Council for Sustainable Development's World Business Council for Sustainable Development (2007).
+Global Water Tool is currently under development with other groups around the world in order to standardize water footprint measurement, accounting, and reporting.

 Global Environmental Management Initiative